FAIRplus/the-fair-cookbook/content/recipes/interoperability/fastq-file-format-validators_matched.md

 ## Conclusion

 In this recipe, we have shown how to validate fastq files, and proposed indicators to evaluate a FAST(URL_TO_INSERT_RECORD https://www.oclc.org/research/themes/data-science/fast.html)Q validator.
 We also identified common file validation related use cases and provided a general file validation workflow.
-This recipe can be expanded to other file format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s and other use cases.
+This recipe can be expanded to other file format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s and other use cases.

 ### What to read next?

-- 🐙[From proprietary format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) to open standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format): an exemplar](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/FAIRplus/the-fair-cookbook/blob/mzml-format/docs/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md)
+- 🐙[From proprietary format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  to open standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) : an exemplar](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/FAIRplus/the-fair-cookbook/blob/mzml-format/docs/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md)
 - 🐙[FAST(URL_TO_INSERT_RECORD https://www.oclc.org/research/themes/data-science/fast.html)Q file specification recipe](TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO include link to recipe https://www.TBD.org )
 - 🐙[FAST(URL_TO_INSERT_RECORD https://www.oclc.org/research/themes/data-science/fast.html)Q file validator in Biopython](TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO include link to recipe https://www.TBD.org)